AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 Reduction
 =========

-AMReX provides some functions for performing reduction with GPU (e.g., :cpp:`MultiFab::sum`, :cpp:`MultiFab::max`, etc.).
+AMReX provides some functions for performing reduction operations with on the GPU (e.g., :cpp:`MultiFab::sum`, :cpp:`MultiFab::max`, etc.).
 Function templates :cpp:`amrex::ReduceSum`, :cpp:`amrex::ReduceMin` and :cpp:`amrex::ReduceMax` can be used to implement your own reduction functions for :cpp:`FabArray`\ s.